-Social Research Unit awarded preferred bidder status for support for the Big Lottery Fund’s A Better Start Programme
+Social Research Unit supporting local areas to develop strategies for the Big Lottery Fund’s A Better Start programme

 We work with